changelly/api-changelly/README.md

 After setting up an API key you may want to set up your API extra fee.

-For example, you may choose to charge a 0.5% fee (we can set up any commission you want).
-Our fee is fixed at 0.5%.
-Thus, your users should pay a 1% commission in total.
+For example, you may choose to charge a 0.5% fee on top of Changelly exchange fee.

 To set up an extra commission, [please email us](mailto:pro@changelly.com "pro@changelly.com") with a link to your service.